Unicorndy/Stock_analysis_Pandas_Scikit_Learn/README.md

 This script is based on https://towardsdatascience.com/in-12-minutes-stocks-analysis-with-pandas-and-scikit-learn-a8d8a7b50ee7

 The stock of interest is NXP Semiconductors N.V.
-(NXPI) and is compared against the following stocks 1)AAPL      2)GOOG      3)MSFT       4)QCOM
+(NXPI) which is compared against the following stocks:
+1)AAPL
+2)GOOG
+3)MSFT
+4)QCOM

 The Quadratic Regression 2 with the highest confidence among the 4 regression models was choosen: 0.7919698975806313